sujith-eag/vu-library/docs/java/java_core/06_methods/recursion.md

-#### Recursion
+# Recursion

-a method can call itself.
+A method can call itself.
 This process is called recursion, and a method that calls itself is said to be recursive.

+Recursive versions of many routines may execute a bit more slowly than their iterative equivalents because of the added overhead of the additional method calls.

+Too many recursive calls to a method could cause a stack overrun.
+Because storage for parameters and local variables is on the stack and each new call creates a new copy of these variables, it is possible that the stack could be exhausted.

 ```java
 class Factorial